 In April 2020, Granite completed and issued its Green Bond Framework, which complies with the Green Bond Principles developed by the International Capital Markets Association as of June 2018.
-The Green Bond Framework has been and will be used by Granite or any of its subsidiaries for the issuance of green bonds and/or other green financial instruments.
+The Green Bond Framework has been and will be used by Granite and its subsidiaries for the issuance of green bonds and/or other green financial instruments.
 Granite also obtained an independent second party opinion from Sustainalytics on its Green Bond Framework indicating alignment with the Green Bond Principles.

-On June 4, 2020, Granite issued its inaugural 2027 Debentures and as at December 31, 2020, has allocated 69% of the net proceeds from the 2027 Debentures to Eligible Green Projects as defined in the Green Bond Framework.
-Details of the use of proceeds towards Eligible Green Projects can be found in Granite's Green Bond Use of Proceeds report for the period ending December 31, 2020, which can be found on Granite's website at: https://granitereit.com/wp-content/uploads/2020/05/Granite-Green-Bond-Framework.pdf.
+On June 4, 2020, Granite issued its inaugural 2027 Debentures and on August 30, 2021, Granite issued its second green bond, the 2028 Debentures.
+As at December 31, 2021, Granite has allocated 100% of the net proceeds from the 2027 Debentures, and 15% of the 2028 Debentures to Eligible Green Projects as defined in the Green Bond Framework.
+Details of the use of proceeds towards Eligible Green Projects can be found in Granite's Green Bond Use of Proceeds report for the period ending December 31, 2021, which can be found on Granite's website at: https://granitereit.com/granite-2021-green-bond-framework.

 Sustainability has been an important part of Granite's investment strategy, as its investment activity has been defined by adding sustainable properties to its portfolio.
 By focusing on quality and modern physical characteristics in the properties Granite acquires, it believes that it can help to minimize the impact on the environment.
-In fiscal year 2020, Granite acquired four investment properties in the Netherlands and completed the development of one property in the USA, all of which have received green building certifications from BREEAM and Green Globes, respectively (see "General Development of the Business - 2020").
+In fiscal year 2021, Granite acquired one investment property in the United States that has received a green building certification of LEED Silver.
+Granite currently has five development projects in Germany and the United States, and one expansion project in Canada, that are all being developed to achieve green certifications.